mckennapsean/dissertation/content/03-framework.md

 be fleshed out and concretized [@Fallman2003a].
 Another suggested technique in the visualization community is data sketching, which incorporates data into the ideation process, to discover the results and limitations encountered when using real data to realize an idea.
-For both concept sketching and data sketching, it is also possible that more ideas may spin out of this process, as a variation upon an existing idea or new idea combining several together, so it is often recommended for novice visualization designers to externalize their ideas early and often to help them generate more and better ideas.
+For both concept sketching and data sketching, it is also possible that more ideas may spin out of this process, as a variation upon an existing idea or new idea combining several together, so it is often recommended for visualization designers to externalize their ideas early and often to help them generate more and better ideas.

 <!--\sm{add references here as well-wait are data sketches here or make?}-->